kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 ## Exploring the Creation and Usefulness of Synthetic Data

-This is what we want to do: We have a use case, the supporting data, and developed ML model.
+This is what we want to do: we have a use case, the supporting data, and developed ML model.

 - How similar is the synthetic data compared to the real data (interesting for e.g. visualization use cases)?
 - How well do the ML models based on synthetic data keep up with ML models based on real data?